Ishan-3213/Nestle/README.md

 ---

-## 🚧 To-Do (Next Steps)

-- [ ] Add AI capabilities using OpenAI or GraphRAG
-- [ ] Integrate web scraping + FAISS or Azure Cognitive Search
-- [ ] Add avatar icons for user/bot
-- [ ] Show typing animation
-- [ ] Deploy frontend to Vercel / Netlify
-- [ ] Deploy backend to Azure / Render / Railway
+## ⚠️ Important Notes

+- You must have access to Azure OpenAI and Azure Cognitive Search services to enable advanced features.
+- The backend uses a permissive CORS policy (`*`) for development; update this to restrict origins before deploying to production.
+- The scraper saves data locally by default and can optionally upload to Azure Blob Storage.